Topl/daml-on-topl/spec/modules/organization.md

 ##### `MembershipOffer_Archive`

-By exericsing this choice the operator archives the `MembershipOffer`.
+By exercising this choice the operator archives the `MembershipOffer`.

 ###### Parameters